 As we clean up the garden this weekend, I found myself repeatedly coming back to visit the Gatsby Pink Oak leaf Hydrangea that I planted earlier this year.
-They are still small and too new and immature to have bloomed this year, but that hasn’t stopped them for putting on quite a show in the autumn – despite their still-small stature.
+They’re still small and too new and immature to have bloomed this year, but that hasn’t stopped them for putting on quite a leaf show in the autumn – despite their still-small stature.

-Described as mahogany red, the color is as richer and deeper than anything else in my colorful fall garden.
-I really can’t wait to see these mature into larger plants – they will be the star of our back garden for sure.
-As we raked leaves, the stem of one of the plants was broken – I have no idea if it will root in water (I figure it is worth a try) but even if it doesn’t this simple display of leaves in a clear vase on my kitchen sink amazes me.
+Described as mahogany red, the fall leaf color of this oakleaf hydrangea is richer and deeper than anything else in my colorful autumn garden.
+I really can’t wait to see these mature into larger plants.
+They will be the star of our back garden for sure.
+As we raked leaves, the stem of one of the plants was broken.
+I have no idea if it will root in water (I figure it is worth a try), but even if it doesn’t, this simple display of deep purple leaves in a clear vase on my kitchen sink amazes me.

 Hydrangea Quercifolia and Fothergilla – Plants that are True Friends and Companions

 At the moment, I have these planted against my house as foundation plantings.
 I think the red on the black background of the house is going to be spectacular!
 But am thinking to also add some fothergilla nearby.

 In researching the oak leaf hydrangea, I learned that this native was discovered by John Bartram.
 It is also the state flower of Alabama (where he discovered it).